-LinkedIn is pretty powerful IF you understand some of the ways you can use it!
 LinkedIn is more than an online resume.
 It’s more than your modern-day Rolodex.
 LinkedIn is a massive database of user-supplied information!

 Let’s look at some of the ways you can tap into this!